carlosgj/ashcomm/README.md

 will try to test that soon.

-At present, the program is limited to streaming data from the receiver and converting it to RINEX output files.
+At present, the program is limited to streaming data from the receiver and converting it to RINEX observation files.
 I want to add the ability to download and manage files stored in the receiver.
 That will take a bit more work because the Z12 and micro-Z have very different file systems (and my Z12 died last night -- but a replacement is on its way).
+I might also look at adding RINEX navigation file output, but (a) I don't know anything about it; (b) it looks complicated; and (c) I'm not sure what I would use it for.

 ashcomm.py has a number of command line options, most of which are used to populate the RINEX report header.
 At a minimum, you will